DannyDoneva96/DannyDoneva96/README.md

 # Hi, I'm Daniela 👋
 I am fresh graduated JS Web Developer.
 Motivated and ambitious, excited to learn more.
 A disciplined person with the ability to learn new knowledge and teamwork skills.
 Striving for precision and good results, communication and responsibility.
 Enviable knowledge of JavaScript, HTML5 and CSS3.
-A bit of experience with React, Angular and NODE.JS.
+A bit of experience with React,Redux, Angular and NODE.JS.
 Competence in using graphic editors - , Canva, Figma and more.

 # Check my website
 <p> <a href="https://ddwebsite-1e795.web.app/" target="_blank"> HERE </a></p>